Why Content Marketing is Essential for SEO (And Your Law Firm)

-Content Marketing vs. SEO: Which Do You Need?
+Content Marketing vs. SEO: Which Does Your Law Firm Need?

-If you’re here, it’s probably because you’re looking into techniques you can incorporate into your digital marketing strategy to improve your organic search visibility, traffic and keyword rankings.
-Throughout your research, you’ve likely landed on content marketing and search engine optimization as the top strategies that will help you fulfill this goal, and you may be wondering which you should focus on, right?
+If you’re here, it’s probably because you’re looking into techniques you can incorporate into your digital marketing strategy to improve your law firm’s organic search visibility, traffic, and keyword rankings.
+Throughout your research, you’ve likely landed on content marketing and search engine optimization as the top strategies that will help you fulfill this goal, and you may be wondering which you should focus on.

 The short answer is both – they go hand-in-hand.